 John Strickland (basketball) explained

-John “The Franchise” Strickland aka “Strick” (May 20, 1970 — October 6, 2010) was a former professional basketball and a legendarystreetball player.[1]
+John “The Franchise” Strickland aka “Strick” (May 20, 1970 — October 6, 2010) was a former professional basketball and a legendary streetball player.[1]
 He was born in the Bronx but grew up in Washington Heights NYC where he began to establish a name for himself for his showmanship and low-post skills.[2]

 He left the east coast to play basketball at Hawaii Pacific University where he averaged a double-double each season until 1995.
-He went on to play at the USBL from 1995-2000 for 6 seasons where he averaged 22 points per game.
+He went on to play at the USBL from 1995 to 2000 for 6 seasons where he averaged 22 points per game.
 He went on to play for the Brooklyn Wanderers and then moved mid-season to Albany Patroons of the CBA.[3]
 In 2008, he was a CBA All Star.[4]
 During this time he was also playing overseas.
 He played predominately in Dominican Republic, but also, South Korea, Italy, and other countries.[5]
 While he was always on the move, he always returned to NYC for summer leagues where he continued to build his legacy as a streetball legend.

-During the 2008-09 and 2009-2010 seasons Strickland played for the Halifax Rainmen who were part of the PBL at the time.[6]
+During the 2008–09 and 2009–2010 seasons Strickland played for the Halifax Rainmen who were part of the PBL at the time.[6]
 He retired with the Rainmen and was promoted to Director of Basketball Development.
-It was around this time when he was found dead on October 6th at the age of 38.
+It was around this time when he was found dead on October 6 at the age of 38.

 He was mourned openly online by many, including celebrities LeBron James and rapper Jay-Z who knew Strick from his NYC streetball days.[7]
 Jay-Z, quotes Strickland in a verse from his 2003 hit Public Service Announcement: “No one can do it better.
 I check cheddar like a food inspector.
 My homey Strick told me, ‘Dude, finish your breakfast.’”[8]